 Switzerland is beautiful!
-In this crazy year, you may have had other plans… but if you live in Switzerland and now hope to at least enjoy a Swiss Summer Holiday, then we have plenty of suggestions for you!
+If you would like to get to know all about the best places for a Swiss Summer Holiday, then we have plenty of suggestions for you!
 Whether you are looking for longer stays, short stays, or day trips.
-Here are our suggestions on how to spend your summer holiday in Switzerland!
+Here are our suggestions on how to spend your Summer holiday in Switzerland!

-Of course, there is no way to predict at this point to which extent we will be able to enjoy swimming, or other activities, but in case social distancing is still necessary this summer, there is no better place than in the Swiss mountains.
-There are plenty of hiking trails for everyone.
+And, in case social distancing is still necessary this summer, there is no better place than in the Swiss mountains with plenty of hiking trails for everyone, or, by one of Switzerland’s most beautiful lakes.

 Green hills, hiking trails, and mysterious mountain lakes.
 We love the Berner Oberland region!
 We went to the Kander Valley, near Kandersteg, where you can visit the Instafamous lake Blausee, but also one of Switzerland’s hidden gems Lake Oeschinensee!
 You can either walk straight to the lake, and spend a lazy summer day grilling something on a fire by the lake side, or you can do a beautiful hike around the lake, which is quite a steep, and sometimes narrow hike, but takes you to beautiful meadows on the other side with some nice mountain restaurants.
 For all the information on this trip, check out our article on the Kander Valley: The Kander Valley in Bernese Oberland